TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 The KV system can be used in the following places:

 - Configuration file - `tyk.conf`
 - API Definition.
-Currently, only the listen path can be configured to make used of this KV system.
+Currently, only the listen path can be configured to make use of this KV system.
 - Body and URL rewrite.